Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_sku"></a> [sku](#input\_sku)

 Description:   The SKU of the Azure Load Balancer.
-  Accepted values are `Basic`, `Standard`, and `Gateway`.
+  Accepted values are `Standard` and `Gateway`.
   Microsoft recommends `Standard` for production workloads.
-  `Basic` SKU is set to be retired 30 September 2025
+  `Basic` SKU Load Balancer was retired 30 September 2025.
   > The `Microsoft.Network/AllowGatewayLoadBalancer` feature is required to be registered in order to use the `Gateway` SKU.
 The feature can only be registered by the Azure service team, please submit an Azure support ticket for that.

 Type: `string`